 What is the situation on the ground?

 On March 28, 2025, a major 7.7 earthquake hit Myanmar, with tremors felt in Thailand and Bangladesh.
 The government has declared a state of emergency in six regions.
-While the death toll has reportedly reached 1,700, the full extent of casualties and displacement remains uncertain, and it may be weeks before we understand the full extent of the destruction.
+As of 2nd April, the death toll is reportedly now 2,800, but the full extent of casualties and displacement remains uncertain, and it may be weeks before we understand the full extent of the destruction.

 IRC teams on the ground are reporting staggering humanitarian needs.
 People in earthquake-hit areas urgently require medical care, clean drinking water, tents, food, and other basic necessities.